-This article illustrates how to plot a semi-log graph in excel.
-Assume you have a dataset with two variables one of which is proportional to the exponent of the other.
+In this Excel article, you will learn how to plot a semi-log graph in Excel.
+Assume that you have a dataset with two variables one of which is proportional to the exponent of the other.
 Then plotting the data in a linear graph may not be a good idea.
 For example, coronavirus cases increased exponentially every day.
 Now if you plot the dates on the x-axis and the number of cases on the y-axis, you may not get a satisfactory result as it will be difficult to read the graph.
 So what should you do?
 Well, you can plot the number of cases on a logarithmic scale and the dates on the linear scale.
 Follow the article to learn how to do that in Excel.

 Download Practice Workbook

 You can download the practice workbook from the download button below.

 Semi-logarithmic or semi-log graphs have one axis on the logarithmic scale and the other on the linear scale.
 In other words, if the Y-axis is in logarithmic scale then the X-axis must be in linear scale and vice versa.
 You can use semi-log graphs to plot exponential functions.
 In other words, you should use the semi-log graph when one variable changes more abruptly than the other one.